yairgd/yairgd.github.io/content/post/linux_disa_module.md

 ---
-title: "Linux module to dissemble code in the kernel"
+title: "Linux module to disassemble code in the Linux kernel."
-description: "Linux module to dissabmle code in the kerenl" tags :
+description: "Linux module to disassemble code in the Linux kernel." tags :
 - "linux"
 - "kernel"